Anikin1610/Simple-UART-Module/Auto baud rate detection/README.md

 # UART Module with Auto baud rate detector
 An easy to use UART module with parity and auto baud rate detection.

-## Introduction
-  UART is a serial communication system which doesn't require a clock to synchronize between the transmitter and reciever.
-It sends data 1 bit at a time from the LSB to MSB and is framed by a start bit (generally logic '0') and a stop bit (generally logic '1').

 ## Implementation
   The actual HDL files are present in srcs directory and are divided into 4 files